 Time-Saving Cleaning Tricks Inspired by ‘Get Your Sh*t Together’

 Cleaning sucks.
 I'd rather be reading.
 But I want to live in a clean home.
 I do not want to spend a lot of time cleaning it.
-Ergo, I've developed a few cleaning tricks, hacks, cheats or whatever you want to call them, so I have more time to read.
+Ergo, with the help of ‘Get Your Sh*t Together’ by Sarah Knight, I've developed a few cleaning tricks, hacks, cheats or whatever you want to call them, so I have more time to read.
 I’m not proposing that you live some sort of hyper-scheduled life where you rush through your day and reading is just another task on your to-do list.
 That being said, if I can borrow time from a monotonous task like cleaning so I can spend a little more time doing something I love, I’m going to and you should too.

 First, know that your kitchen and bathrooms are the only places in your home that actually get dirty (usually).
 Also, clutter and dirty floors make your home look messy.
 Like Knight, I recommend starting with a clean house.
 Do whatever you have to do here.
 Hire a professional.
 Use your vacation time.
 Coerce your family members to help.
 It doesn’t matter how you clean your house, just get it done.
 It will be hell but I promise you’ll only have to do it once, the marathon clean that is, not cleaning in general.